RESIDENTS IN NORTH SHORE IN THE 1920s, 30s, 40s and beyond

 Lindsay Swanson played cricket for North Shore.
 He was killed in a motor bike accident.

 He had a brother named Bobby who worked as a watchman.

 Roy and Mavis Green’s children were Peggy and Bevan.
 Roy played with the North Shore football and cricket clubs.
 Three members of the Lee family were Ivan, Helen and James.

 I think that Alan Potter also lived in Plume St. Alan was married to Dot Walker, the sister of Ray Beckley’s wife Marg.
 Alan and his brother Neil were good cricketers with the North Shore team.
 Alan was the captain and the opening bowler (with Gordon Berry).
 Alan was Phil Wildman’s assistant on the bagging floor at the Phossie.
 Neil worked at International but after he married Joyce Beckley he joined the expanding Beckley transport business and became their manager in Sydney.
 Their two daughters are Laureen and Kerrie.

-In about 1947 two ex wartime crates that had contained imported aircraft parts were combined to make a hut located opposite these houses and used as a shed by the 1st Norlane Scouts.
+In about 1947 an ex wartime hut was located opposite these houses and used as a hall by the 1st Norlane Scouts.
 The first scoutmaster was Mr Dunstan who lived opposite the hut.
 Mr Riddell was the next scoutmaster.

 MELBOURNE RD (from Donnelly Ave to North Shore Rd)